 Research Interests: Analyzing operational performance, innovation management, R&D managementSee Faculty Bio

 William and Jacalyn Egan Professor of Management; Editor, Wharton Leadership Digest; Director, Center for Leadership and Change Management, The Wharton School

 Research Interests: Corporate change and restructuring, leadership, decision making, and governanceSee Faculty Bio

 Tuition for Philadelphia programs includes lodging and meals.
 Prices are subject to change.
-Program consultants are available to provide more information on course specifics and discuss how this program might meet your needs.
-Please contact them by e-mail or by phone at +1 215.898.1776.
+Contact a member of the Wharton Executive Education Client Relations team for more information on course specifics and to discuss how this program can meet your professional development needs.
+Please contact them by e-mail or by phone at +1.215.898.1776.

 Plan Your Stay